Board of Directors

 The Institute is governed by a Board of Directors.
 Its processes are guided by the laws in Canada for charitable organisations.
-Its activities are planned and executed through five committees: programs, research, education communications, and fund development.
+Its activities are planned and executed through four committees: programs, research, education communications, and fund development.
 Institute functions are administered by three committees: executive, finance and nominations.

 Dr. Monique Frize

 Monique Frize is also Professor Emerita at University of Ottawa.
 She was a biomedical engineer for 18 years in hospitals (1971-1989) and a Professor since 1989.
 Monique Frize published over 200 papers in journals and conference proceedings on artificial intelligence in medicine, infrared imaging, ethics and women in engineering and science.
 She is Senior Member of IEEE, Fellow of the Canadian Academy of Engineering (1992), Fellow of Engineers Canada (2010),Officer of the Order of Canada (1993) and recipient of the 2010 Gold Medal from Professional Engineers Ontario and the Ontario Society of Professional Engineers.
 She received five honourary doctorates in Canadian universities since 1992.